Vaasa: Name

+During the period of Russian rule, the city was renamed Nikolaistad (Swedish) or Nikolainkaupunki (Finnish) in 1855, in tribute to the recently deceased Tsar Nicholas I of Russia.
+The renaming was prompted by a petition submitted to Tsar Alexander II in April of that year by a group of local merchants under pressure from authorities.
+The new name was unpopular among the residents who continued to refer to the city as Vasa.
+In 1862, an attempt to restore the original name through another petition to the emperor proved unsuccessful.

+Following the Russian Revolution in 1917, the City Council decided on 19 March 1917 to revert back to the earlier name Vaasa.
+The name was confirmed by the Senate on 18 October 1917.

 Foundation

 The history of Korsholm and also of Vaasa begins in the 14th century, when seafarers from the coastal region in central Sweden disembarked at the present Old Vaasa, and the wasteland owners from Southwest Finland came to guard their land.

 In the middle of the century, Saint Mary's Church was built, and in the 1370s the building of the fortress at Korsholm, Crysseborgh, was undertaken, and served as an administrative centre of the Vasa County.
-King Charles IX of Sweden founded the town of Mustasaari/Mussor on 2 October 1606, around the oldest harbour and trade point around the Korsholm church approximately 7 km to the southeast from the present city.
+King Charles IX of Sweden founded the town of Mustasaari (Mussor) on 2 October 1606, around the oldest harbour and trade point around the Korsholm church approximately 7 km to the southeast from the present city.
 In 1611, the town was chartered and renamed after the Royal House of Vasa.

 Thanks to the sea connections, ship building and trade, especially tar trade, Vaasa flourished in the 17th century and most of the inhabitants earned their living from it.

 In 1683, the three-subject or Trivial school moved from Nykarleby to Vaasa, and four years later a new schoolhouse was built in Vaasa.
 The first library in Finland was founded in Vaasa in 1794.
 In 1793, Vaasa had 2,178 inhabitants, and in the year of the catastrophic town fire of 1852 the number had risen to 3,200.